docQodly/docs/docs/language/basics/lang-quicktour.md

   //code of the method Do_Something
 #DECLARE ( input : Text) -> output : Text
-output:=Uppercase(input)
+output=Uppercase(input)
 ```

 ## Data Types

 In the language, the various types of data that can be handled are referred to as data types.
-There are basic data types (string, numeric, date, time, Boolean, picture, pointers, arrays), and also composite data types (BLOBs, objects, collections).
+There are scalar data types (string, numeric, date, time, boolean, picture, arrays), and also composite data types (BLOBs, objects, collections).

 Note that string and numeric data types can be associated with more than one type of datastore attributes.
 When data is put into an attribute, the language automatically converts the data to the correct type for the attribute.
 For example, if an integer attribute is used, its data is automatically treated as numeric.
 In other words, you need not worry about mixing similar attribute types when using the language; it will manage them for you.